 QR codes are an easy, accessible way to boost brand engagement.

 The only thing you need to scan a QR code is a smartphone (most have a QR code reader built into the camera).
 With 85% of Americans owning a smartphone, QR codes are highly accessible, especially since users don’t need to download an app or manually type in a web address.
-It only takes a few seconds to connect to an online website via QR codes, and when it comes to grasping consumer attention, efficiency matters.
+It only takes a few seconds to connect to an online website via QR codes, and efficiency matters when it comes to grasping consumer attention.

 QR codes allow brands to create interactive and informational digital experiences.

-With QR codes, brands have a way to engage consumers beyond the limited amount of information on the advertisement itself and direct them to specially-curated content.
+With QR codes, brands can engage consumers beyond the limited amount of information on the advertisement itself and direct them to specially-curated content.
 This allows more ownership over brand identity and the kind of content consumers experience.
-Brands can encourage consumers to scan by communicating value through calls-to-action (more on this below), whether that’s redeeming a discount or joining a rewards program.
+Brands can encourage consumers to scan by communicating value through calls-to-action (more on below), whether redeeming a discount or joining a rewards program.

 QR codes allow you to capture first-party data, track engagement, and measure campaign success.

 One powerful feature of QR codes is the ability to capture important analytics, including first-party data, that provide insight into campaign success.
-This is critical for brands that are advertising in multiple channels, from traditional advertising such as newspapers and billboards to digital advertising.
-Placing QR codes on advertisements allow brands to analyze individual channel performance and how users are engaging with advertisements across different channels.
+This is critical for brands advertising in multiple channels, from traditional advertising such as newspapers and billboards to digital advertising.
+Placing QR codes on advertisements allows brands to analyze individual channel performance and how users engage with advertisements across different channels.

 Innovate ways of using QR codes in advertising